tmenguy/ha-solcast-solar/README.md

 The default for new installations is automatic scheduled forecast update.

 Using auto-update will get forecast updates that are automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
-It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.
+It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured (or lowest limit in the case of multiple API keys).

 Should it be desired to fetch an update outside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the action `solcast_solar.force_update_forecasts` at the desired time of day.
 (Note that calling the action `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)